gyvarun/Industrial-copper-modeling/README.md

 **Data preprocessing and Data Visualization**

-Data preprocessing was performed using diifferent pandas, numpy and data visualization was performed using seaborn and matplotlib.
+Data preprocessing was performed using pandas, numpy and data visualization was performed using seaborn and matplotlib.
 After the data preprocessing classification model and regression model was built using sklearn.
 Randomforest classifier gave an testing accuracy of 99 % for prediciting the status and Randomforest regressor gave an accuracy of 95.9 % for prediciting the selling price of the copper.
 Data imbalance in the classification model was handled by using SMOTEENN and it gave us the best results.